-As one of the most progressive cities in the world, Hong Kong is being emulated by others.
-Drives against corruption, transportation efficiency and broadband networks are among them.
+As one of the most progressive cities in the world, Hong Kong served as inspiration and copied by others.
+Drives against corruption, transportation efficiency, and broadband networks are among them.
 But we’re pretty sure the city is not a good role model for environmentally-friendly practices.

-There are measures already in place such as the idling engine ban and plastic bag levy.
-But what else can be done to make Hong Kong get close to beging called an eco-friendly city?
+There are measures already in place, such as the idling engine ban and plastic bag levy.
+But what else can be done to make Hong Kong get close to being called an eco-friendly city?

 Several years back, as I left the office, I couldn’t help but notice colleagues only shut down computer monitors as they call it a day.
 Not sure if these machines have scheduled jobs for the night but energy-wise they certainly left a mark in our electricity bill.
 Newer operating systems offer sleep mode, which enables computers to resume operation almost instantaneously.
 But this could also leave the wrong impression that machines in this state do not consume power.
 Shutting down computers after use is still the best energy-saving measure.

-When printouts are discarded, their backpages can be recycled as for drafts, preliminary designs, brainstorming ideas, or other uses without taking a fresh piece of paper from the shelf.
+When printouts are discarded, their back pages can be recycled as for drafts, preliminary designs, brainstorming ideas, or other uses without taking a fresh piece of paper from the shelf.
 Once both sides are used and fully utilized, that’s the time they are supposed to head to the paper shredder or a recycle bin.
-Modern document management systems in the office allows for more efficient use of materials (ink, paper, energy usage) but we don’t need to procure expensive devices to become an eco-friendly office workers.
+Modern document management systems in the office allows for more efficient use of materials (ink, paper, energy usage).
+Still, we don’t need to procure expensive devices to become an eco-friendly office worker.

-It is not enough that I see the note ‘To help preserve the environment, please use less paper napkins / use hand dryer’.
+It is not enough that I see the note ‘To help preserve the environment, please use less paper napkins / use hand dryer.’
 I believe these reminders rarely make an impact.
-Assuming use of electric hand dryers is more eco-friendly than napkins made up of wood pulp from trees, then malls, offices and public facilities need to make a choice on behalf of users.
+Assuming the use of electric hand dryers is more eco-friendly than napkins made up of wood pulp from trees, then malls, offices, and public facilities need to choose on behalf of users.

-Hong Kong’s residential structure sets limitations on the use of clothes lines.
-Worse, open spaces ideal for this use are often marked with warnings that prohibit residents from hanging their laundry.
+Hong Kong’s residential structure sets limitations on the use of clotheslines.
+Worse, open spaces ideal for this use is often marked with warnings that prohibit residents from hanging their laundry.
 Not only hanging clothes in the open saves electricity bills, it also means longer life for fabrics.

 For those who spend most of their time on personal/office computers or smartphones, it makes sense to use these devices to channel reminders such as bank statements, telephone and utility bills instead of taking the daily route to the mailbox and pile envelopes on your desk.

-Community garage sales promote the reuse of old but serviceable items such as table lamps, books, hair dryers or space heaters.
-Surely, Fortress and Citycall would encourage buying brand-new items for safety and guarantees but this advice isn’t applicable all the time.
-Expat communities, religious groups, Salvation Army’s Family Store or AsiaXpat’s Trading Post are promoting this practice but still more can be done with the help of the government.
-By the way, garage sales are good opportunities to meet new friends too.
+Community garage sales promote the reuse of old but serviceable items such as table lamps, books, hair dryers, or space heaters.
+Surely, Fortress and Citycall would encourage buying brand-new things for safety and guarantees, but this advice isn’t applicable all the time.
+Expat communities, religious groups, Salvation Army’s Family Store, or AsiaXpat’s Trading Post, are promoting this practice, but still more can be done with the help of the government.
+By the way, garage sales are excellent opportunities to meet new friends too.

 Save water by cleaning windows on a day forecast to have thunderstorms.
 Bring out the plants as well.